Mirama Platform – System Context¶

 Description:

-This diagram shows the review and approval process, including stakeholder review modes, secure asset sharing, annotated notifications, and milestone tracking.
+This diagram shows the review and approval process, including native proofing with click-on-spot annotation, version comparison, secure asset sharing, and milestone tracking.
 It covers the feedback loop between internal teams and external collaborators.

 Must-Have Core Features¶